Dr.Odeen Ishmael, Ambassador Emeritus (retired), historian and author, served

 Odeen Ishmael (born 1948) is currently Guyana's Ambassador Extraordinary and Plenipotentiary to Kuwait and concurrently (from 2013) as non-resident Ambassador to Qatar.
-He took up that post in January 2011.
+He took up his post in Kuwait in January 2011.
 Previous to this appointment, he also served as ambassador to Venezuela (Nov.
 2003-Jan.
 2011) and to the United States of America (June 1993-Oct.
 2003).
-While in the United States of America, he was concurrently Guyana’s Permanent Representative to the Organisation of American States (OAS).
+While in the United States of America, he was concurrently Guyana's Permanent Representative to the Organisation of American States (OAS).
 During his service in the United States and the OAS, he became dean of the diplomatic corps for Latin America and the Caribbean in Washington DC.

 Ambassador Ishmael previously worked as a teacher and achieved in the 1980s the status of deputy headmaster in the Guyana school system.
 As a member of the Ministry of Education's Social Studies Curriculum Committee, he and a small team drafted and tested the Social Studies syllabus for the Caribbean Examinations Council (CXC) in the mid-1970s.
 Working in the areas of both secondary and adult education, he also taught in The Bahamas from 1985 to 1993.
 And in a break away from teaching in 1970-1971, he worked as an information officer in the Ministry of External Affairs (now the Ministry of Foreign Affairs) of Guyana.